CSCfi/csc-user-guide/docs/accounts/how-to-add-service-access-for-project.md

 # Adding service access for a project

-Access can be granted to the following services: computing services Puhti and Taito; cloud services ePouta, cPouta and Rahti; storage services Allas and IDA; and database service Kaivos.
+Access can be granted to the following services: supercomputers Puhti and Mahti; cloud services ePouta, cPouta and Rahti; storage services Allas and IDA; and database service Kaivos.

 Service access has a two-step approval: (1) The project manager approves